 - Casa de Vino 57 – wine bar in the historic district with outdoor courtyard seating.
 Serves charcuterie and cheese boards.
 Usually offers live music.

 - The Floridian – dinner spot in the historic district with indoor and outdoor seating.
 We took the in-laws here on another occasion.
 Order the fried green tomato appetizer.
 The BBQ Pork ‘n Waffles is my favorite.
+The restaurant closed its downtown spot, but will reopen summer 2026 on Anastasia Island.

 - Ned’s Southside Kitchen – good “meat and three” favored by locals.
 It’s located south of the historic district near Walmart.
 We even ordered our Thanksgiving dinner from here and it was great.